 Extreme rank neighborhood stack filter effect

 Similar to the Simplify Image Operation effect, but works it’s magic over multiple frames.
 This can lead to simplified cartoon style processed video output that has less flicker from frame to frame.
 The following uses T-Simplify to simplify the image and then adds T-Diff and a T-Scan Effect

 Temporal Scan Tracker

-One of my favorite temporal effects.
 Depending on the parameter settings and the kind of video sequence you are processing this can be configured to produce many different kinds of visual effects.
 You can encapsulate the motion in a video sequence into a single static image.
 Or you can get an overview of what’s going on in a video sequence in a single static image.
 Or you can take a video pan and turn it into a panorama image.
 Or you can make a video sequence stutter.